-Professional fees, consisting primarily of legal and accounting fees, decreased for the three months ended March 31, 2013, as compared to the prior-year period, primarily as a result of additional fees recorded during the three months ended March 31, 2012 for tax research related to the IPO and the steps necessary to qualify as a REIT.
+Professional fees, consisting primarily of legal and accounting fees, increased for both the three and six months ended June 30, 2013, as compared to the respective prior-year periods, primarily as a result of additional legal and accounting costs associated with the quarterly reporting requirements of being a public company.
+Additional fees were also incurred during the three and six months ended June 30, 2013, for tax research and preparatory work related to the steps necessary to qualify as a REIT.

-Due diligence expenses primarily consist of legal fees and fees incurred for third-party reports prepared in connection with potential acquisitions and the related due diligence analyses.
-Due diligence expenses increased for the three months ended March 31, 2013, as compared to the prior-year period, primarily due to costs incurred relating to the acquisition of a blueberry farm in Michigan subsequent to March 31, 2013, as well as costs incurred relating to other potential acquisitions.
+Acquisition-related expenses primarily consist of legal fees and fees incurred for third-party reports prepared in connection with potential acquisitions and the related due diligence analyses.
+Acquisition-related expenses increased slightly for both the three and six months ended June 30, 2013, as compared to the respective prior-year periods.
+However, during the three and six months ended June 30, 2013, we capitalized \$141,152 of acquisition-related expenses associated with the acquisition of two properties during the three months ended June 30, 2013.

 Property operating expenses consist of franchise taxes, insurance and overhead expenses paid for certain of our properties.
-Property operating expenses increased for the three months ended March 31, 2013, as compared to the prior-year period, primarily due to an increase in limited liability company fees paid to the state of California, as well as other miscellaneous filing fees incurred associated with owning four additional properties.
+Property operating expenses increased for both the three and six months ended June 30, 2013, as compared to the respective prior-year periods, primarily due to an increase in limited liability company fees paid to the state of California, as well as other miscellaneous filing fees incurred associated with the additional farm acquisitions.
+While we held more properties at June 30, 2013, than at June 30, 2012, the properties acquired subsequent to June 30, 2012, resulted in minimal incremental operating expenses being incurred.

-General and administrative expenses increased for the three months ended March 31, 2013, as compared to the prior-year period, primarily due to in the payment of directors' fees, which were not incurred during 2012 as a private company, and increases in overhead insurance and stockholder-related expenses related to becoming a public company in 2013.
+General and administrative expenses increased for both the three and six months ended June 30, 2013, as compared to the respective prior-year periods, primarily due to increases in stockholder-related expenses and overhead insurance premiums related to becoming a public company in January 2013, as well as the payment of directors' fees, which were not incurred during 2012 as a private company.